 What Does Georgia Law Require of Property Owners?

-The outcomes of premises liability cases usually hinge on the answers to these questions:
+The outcomes of slip and fall cases usually hinge on the answers to these questions:

 - Did the property owner honestly try to meet the legal duty to keep the property safe?